 Dog Heartworm Prevention Medications: Active Ingredients

-Heartworm preventatives come in many shapes in sizes, from injections to topicals to tasty chews, though they all have the same goal: to prevent your dog from contracting heartworms.
+Heartworm meds for dogs come in many shapes in sizes, from injections to topicals to tasty chews, though they all have the same goal: to prevent your dog from contracting heartworms.

 That said, these medications have different active ingredients, with some banishing just heartworms while others prevent additional worms and parasites too.

-The most common active ingredients in heartworm preventatives include:
+The most common active ingredients in dog heartworm preventatives include:

 - Ivermectin: Used in Heartgard Plus, Iverhart, and more, this prevents heartworm infestation.